 If you are to new yarn/fiber crafts, you may be wondering if crochet and knitting needles are the same thing.
 Are they interchangeable?
 Can I learn both crafts without buying double supplies?
 In this post, I will answer those questions!

 Are crochet and knitting needles the same?
-Crochet needles (usually referred to as hooks) are essentially sticks with a hook on the end.
+Crochet needles (usually called hooks) are essentially sticks with a hook on the end.
 They come in sizes from 0.6 mm to 25 mm.
-Knitting needles come in pairs and are typically smooth without a hook.
+Knitting needles come in pairs and are smooth without a hook.
 They range in size from 2 mm to 25 mm.
 They are not the same and are not interchangeable.

 The Differences Between Crochet Hooks and Knitting Needles